krzotr/RBDOOM-3-BFG/README.md

 * True internal 64 bit HDR lighting with filmic ACES tone mapping and gamma-correct rendering in linear RGB space
 * Temporal Antialiasing (TAA) as a cheap alternative for MSAA and that works well with HDR and also improves PBR lighting
 * Filmic post process effects like Chromatic Aberration and Dithering
+* Retro Rendering modes for the nostalgia of the 8-bit and 16-bit eras including the Commodore 64, Amstrad CPC 6128, Sega Genesis and Sony PSX
 * Screen Space Ambient Occlusion used to only dim down the Global Illumination contribution like in the Frostbite engine
 * Bink video playback through libbinkdec (thanks to Daniel Gibson) or FFmpeg (thanks to Carl Kenner)
 * Cinematic sequences can be skipped (thanks to Biel Bestué de Luna)
 * Netcode fixes to allow multiplayer sessions to friends with +connect <ip of friend> (manual port forwarding required)
+* Classic flashlight support

 ## Programming and Code Quality
 * Flexible build system using CMake allowing to add optional features like FFmpeg for videos or OpenAL for sound